Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Edgeworth Accountant

 \end{definition}

 To bound the EEAI, it suffices to have a finite-sample bound on $\Delta_{m,k, X}(\epsilon)$ and $\Delta_{m,k, Y}(\epsilon)$.

-\subsection{Uniform bound on PLLRs}
+\subsubsection{Uniform bound on PLLRs}

-We now address the bounds of the Edgeworth approximation on the PLLRs in \eqref{eq:Edgeworth_approximation_general_bound_form}.
-Our starting point is a uniform bound of the form $ \Delta_{m, k, X}(x) \le c_{m, k, X},\text{for all }x. $ The bound for $\Delta_{m, k, Y}(x)$ follows {identically}.
-To achieve this goal, we follow the analysis of the finite-sample bound in~\cite{derumigny2021explicit}.
+We now deal with the bound of the Edgeworth approximation on PLLRs in \eqref{eq:Edgeworth_approximation_general_bound_form}.
+Our starting point is a uniform bound of the form $ \Delta_{m, k, X}(x) \le c_{m, k, X},\text{ for all }x. $ The bound for $\Delta_{m, k, Y}(x)$ follows {identically}.
+To achieve this goal, we follow the analysis on the finite-sample bound in~\cite{derumigny2021explicit}.
 We state the bound of the first-order Edgeworth expansion.